breehuynh/Planet-Doodle/README.md

-# Toons vs Cogs
+# Planet Doodle

-This is a game where you can play either as a Toon or Cog and battle eachother!
+This is a battle royale game!